 Your full analysis opens as an interactive report.
 Adjust return assumptions, toggle between more conservative scenarios, or change term coverage.
 Every table and chart updates live.

 The report maps out the math and head-to-head comparisons, giving you the structured data required to evaluate your options.
-Your report ends where your decision begins.

 I bought a whole life policy in my mid-twenties and was spending about $1,800 a year in premiums for a $155,000 death benefit.
 My agent walked me through the illustration.
 At a glance, it seemed reasonable.